 Bamboo is durable enough that it can be installed in any room in your home.
 It’s also resistant to moisture.
 Engineered bamboo can be installed on, above, or below grade level, while traditional can be installed on or above, but not below.
-It also comes in several different installation types to fit your needs including: float or glue, locking, or glue, nail and staple down.
+It also comes in several different installation types to fit your needs including float or glue, locking, or glue, nail-down, and staple-down.

 Durability & Maintenance